Hells Angels MC criminal allegations and incidents: New Zealand

 The Hells Angels' first international chapter was opened in Auckland on 1 July 1961.
-The Hells Angels are the most influential organised crime group in New Zealand and are involved in the manufacture and distribution of methamphetamine, allegedly acquiring Chinese-imported pseudoephedrine (a chemical precursor in the illicit manufacture of methamphetamine) from triad groups.
-New Zealand's Hells Angels are allied with the Head Hunters.
+The Angels are the most influential organised crime group in New Zealand and are involved in the manufacture and distribution of methamphetamine, allegedly acquiring Chinese-imported pseudoephedrine, a chemical precursor in the illicit manufacture of the drug, from triad groups.
+New Zealand's Hells Angels are allied with the Head Hunters and the Road Knights.

 In June 1971, members of the Hells Angels, Highway 61, the Mongrel Mob and the Polynesian Panthers were involved in a large-scale brawl in Auckland, which resulted in numerous arrests.

-Seven Hells Angels received prison sentences of up to ten years for their part in the murder of Bradley Earl Haora, a nineteen-year-old Highway 61 member killed with a shotgun in Mount Eden on December 29, 1975.
+Seven Hells Angels received prison sentences of up to ten years for their part in the murder of Bradley Earl Haora, a nineteen-year-old Highway 61 member killed with a shotgun in Mount Eden on 29 December 1975.

 Hells Angels sergeant-at-arms Andrew Sisson was convicted in 1993 of importing $200,000 of methamphetamine hidden inside a vehicle transmission.
 In 1999, Sisson and his wife, Vikki Thorne-George, were convicted of money laundering and conspiracy to supply methamphetamine.

+In September 2005, searches by police of premises leased by Hells Angels member Lyall Charles Henwood in Hastings uncovered 59 kilograms of pure methamphetamine, along with cut methamphetamine, pseudoephedrine and other equipment used in the manufacture of methamphetamine, cannabis oil, firearms and other stolen property, and $6,000 in cash.
+On 25 July 2007, while Henwood was on bail, a police raid of his home in Flaxmere resulted in the seizure of more methamphetamine, cannabis, stolen property and cash.
+Henwood was sentenced to ten years in prison on 17 December 2007 after being convicted of possessing methamphetamine for supply.
+Additionally, he was sentenced to concurrent terms ranging from one month to three-and-a-half years on eight other charges related to methamphetamine and cannabis distribution, six of receiving stolen property, including firearms and a police radio, and three of unlawfully possessing firearms.

 The Hells Angels "patched over" the Lost Breed in Nelson in 2016 and the Mothers MC in Palmerston North in 2018, and also opened chapters in South Auckland and Christchurch.